 Diagnosis of carrot allergy

 Visiting your doctor is very crucial if you have an allergy.
 The doctor will examine your symptoms as well as family history.
-S/he will then recommend an allergy testing.
-A scratch test or a skin prick test may be used.
-The doctor places a small amount of the allergen in your forearm or at the back.
-S/he with then scratch or prick the area to allow the allergen to penetrate.
+He or she will then recommend

 If the test turns out positive, you will develop tiny red bumps at the site.

 Your doctor may recommend a specific diet which you should follow for a couple of days and keep a record of everything you consume and if there are any reactions.
 These records will help your doctor to determine if you have food allergy.

 Based on the results, your doctor can suggest a food challenge.
 You will be requested to take a small portion of a suspected trigger food and reactions will be noted down.

 Foods to Avoid

 Most smoothies and vegetable juices shouldn’t be consumed because most contain carrots.
 Still, carrots can be found in other food products in large quantities.
 You should carefully check the following foods for ingredients if you have carrot allergy: